ovsilya/blu_baar_chatbot/README.md

 OPENAI_API_KEY="your_openai_api_key"
 ```

-You can load this environment file using `dotenv` or other Python libraries as needed.

 ## Deployment

-This application is deployed on Google Cloud Platform using Cloud Build and Cloud Run.
+This application is deployed on Google Cloud Platform (GCP) using Cloud Build and Cloud Run.
+The process is automated using `cloudbuild.yml`, which handles the build, push, and deployment steps.

 ### Docker Build